AADavin/ALEtutorial/README.md

 Singletons - Average number of genes that are seeing as vertically evolving, i.e. the gene can be found at the beginning of the branch and at the end

-Extinctinonprob -
+Extinctinonprob - The likelihood that a gene present in this branch will eventually go extinct

-Presence -
+Presence - Between 0 and 1, number of times the gene family is present in this branch

-LL -
+LL - The likelihood of the gene family originating at this specific branch

 ### Obtaining verticality